comp129/comp55/docs/labs/JavavsCPP.md

 Now with the compiler running you can now run your C++ code!
-Compared to Java, the way to run the C++ file will differ on what system you are on , for example, the run for the CPP can look like
+Compared to Java, the way to run the C++ file will differ on what system you are on For example, the run for the CPP can look like

 ```bash
   ./HelloWorld   # On Unix-based systems